Oakland launches guaranteed pay plan for low-income people

 In California, a proposal by Assemblyman Evan Low to give $1,000 a month to adults with certain incomes could cost up to $129 billion annually — more than half the state’s general fund budget — paid for by a new 1% tax on incomes above $2 million.

-Critics, including labor unions, worry such expensive programs could force the elimination of other safety net programs, like social security and food stamps.
-But Schaaf said she she is unapologetic that “the social safety net programs must remain.”
+Critics, including labor unions, worry such expensive programs could force the elimination of other safety net programs, like Social Security and food stamps.
+But Schaaf said she is unapologetic that “the social safety net programs must remain.”

 “We believe that those safety net programs should not go away, but should be supplemented with unconditional cash that gives families the dignity and flexibility to meet their needs,” she said.